Privacy Policy - Ekata

 5. Personal Information Automatically Obtained from Your Interaction with the Services

 Log files, IP addresses, URLs, embedded scripts, and similar data: We gather certain information automatically to administer the Services and analyze trends in the aggregate.
 This information may include IP addresses (or the proxy server a business Customer uses to access the Services), device and application identifiers, browser type, Internet service provider, the pages and files viewed, searches conducted, operating system and system configuration information, and date/time stamps associated with usage.
 Also, Ekata automatically receives the URL of the Web site from which a business Customer came (if a business Customer follows a link to the Pro Insight).
 This information is used to analyze overall trends, and to provide and improve the Services.
 For example, Ekata collects IP addresses from Customers when they log into the Services as part of security features to confirm identity or detect compromised accounts.
 Ekata may also use embedded scripts, which are programming code designed to collect information about an interaction with a Web site, such as the links clicked on.
-The code is temporarily downloaded onto a device from our Web server or a third-party service provider, is active only while you are connected to the Web site containing the embedded script, and is deactivated or deleted thereafter.
+The code is temporarily downloaded onto a device from our Web server or a third-party service provider, is active only while you are connected to the Web site containing the embedded script and is deactivated or deleted thereafter.

 2. How We May Use Your Personal Information

-We may use your Personal Information:
+We may use your Personal Information to:

 Learn More

-We may also rely on the “performance of a contract” legal ground when we process Personal Information to fulfill individuals’ requests e.g., to respond to individuals’ inquiries
+We may also rely on the “performance of a contract” legal ground when we process Personal Information to fulfill individuals’ requests e.g., to respond to individuals’ inquiries.

 Account Information